NoriSte/whatsapp-messages-batch/README.md

 ### ...
 So?

-So I write all the messages in advance and on Dec 25th I launch this script.
+So I write all the messages in advance and on Dec 25th I'm going to launch this script.

 ### How it works?

 It uses [Puppeteer](https://github.com/GoogleChrome/puppeteer) to open up the WhatsApp web UI and write/send the messages for you.

-### Nice, should I already chatted with the desired contact?
+### Nice, should I already chatted with the contacts I'd like to send messages?

 No, it works also with contacts you never chatted with.